1. Home

 Direct Application

 You can apply directly to employers if you've got business and marketing skills.
-You may get these through jobs like sales, customer service or public relations work.
+You may get these from working in jobs like sales, customer service or public relations.
 Some employers may ask for a degree qualification though it's not always essential.

 Other Routes

-You can do professional marketing, digital marketing and communications qualifications that may help your job prospects, through:
+You can do professional marketing, digital marketing and communications qualifications, that may help boost your job prospects, through:

 More Information